 Look, nobody can give their best work if they can’t get their bills paid, and they didn’t become rock stars in their field to get stiffed.

-When you decide to hire someone research the market rate for their position.
+When you decide to hire someone research the market rate for their position with a tool like Payscale.
 Make sure it’s in the budget.

 Fair market wages are a proven way to increase productivity, to get stellar work, and to keep your employees.
 In short, take care of your people, and they’ll take care of you.

 Tech tools don’t solve everything, but they’re still important, especially for remote teams where your employees may be in three different time zones.

 Project management tools are a necessity, but they aren’t the only agency tools out there that you should be researching, evaluating and implementing.

 For example, Ryan Ruud, Founder and CEO of Lake One, LLC (also quoted in Part 1), uses Hey Taco to give out kudos to the members of his far-flung virtual team.
 And if you click on it and discover it looks a little silly, just remember it’s the kind of silly—and the kind of praise—people really love getting.

 I’m not suggesting the dreaded open office.
 But you do need to find the time to share ideas, get to know one another, and, most of all, touch base to make sure you’re all pulling in the same direction.